HILTI: Construction-Specific Instance Segmentation

 Construction sites are filmed with 360° cameras for progress tracking and quality control.
 The footage comes out as equirectangular video, and the job is to detect six architectural components per frame (columns, staircases, doors, door frames, elevator shafts, outer windows) with per-instance masks.
 Two things make this hard.
 The projection distorts non-uniformly with latitude and wraps at the seam, so any object crossing it appears as two fragments at opposite image edges.
 And only a few hundred labelled frames exist, with construction interiors that look nothing like COCO.

 The pipeline tackles both.
-Re-projecting the panoramic frames into perspective views lets COCO-pretrained backbones do most of the work, and a Blender-based rendering pipeline manufactures labelled frames to make up for the data gap.
+Re-projecting the panoramic frames into a cubemap lets COCO-pretrained models do most of the work in their native perspective domain, and a procedural Blender pipeline manufactures labelled frames to close the data gap.

 What is being built

-Re-projects each panoramic frame into multiple perspective views, runs segmentation in those views, and merges predictions back into the panorama.
+Re-projects each equirectangular frame into six perspective cube faces, runs segmentation on each face, and merges predictions back into the panorama.

 2. Architecture ablations

-YOLO, Mask2Former, and Roboflow fine-tuned on the construction dataset to bracket the design space: fast/simple, slow/strong, and off-the-shelf.
+YOLO11, Mask2Former, and RF-DETR, fine-tuned on the construction dataset in both equirectangular and cubemap domains, to bracket the design space: CNN single-stage, transformer query-based, and real-time DETR.

-- YOLO gives the quickest inference and built-in mosaic-style augmentation, but expects a square input and aggressively downscales the panoramic frames.
+- YOLO11-seg gives the quickest inference and built-in mosaic-style augmentation, but expects a square input and aggressively downscales the panoramic frames.

 3. Synthetic data via Blender